katerina-tziala/api-image-processing/README.md

 2. To install the dependencies of the app, run in the project directory `npm install` or `npm i`

-3. To execute the app:
+3. To run the app:

    - in production mode, run in the project directory: `npm run start`